qrsouther/blueprint-app/README.md

 **Content Injection Details:**
 - Rendered content is converted from ADF to Confluence storage format
-- Content is wrapped in chapter markers: `<!-- BLUEPRINT-CHAPTER-START: {chapterId} -->`
+- Content is wrapped in hidden Content Properties boundary markers (Confluence's `details` macro with `hidden=true` parameter)
+- The `id` parameter of each boundary marker stores the Embed's `localId` for reliable chapter detection
-- Chapter heading (h2) is injected for Confluence TOC compatibility
+- Chapter heading (h2) is injected outside any wrapper macro to enable inline comments
-- Chapter divider (hr) marks the end of each chapter
+- Body content is injected as native paragraphs (no Section macro wrapper) to support inline comments throughout
-- Content appears as native page content—searchable, exportable, in Page History
+- Content appears as native page content—searchable, exportable, in Page History, and fully commentable

+**Why Content Properties Macros for Boundaries:**
+- Confluence strips HTML comments (`<!-- -->`) and HTML `hidden` attributes from page storage
+- The [Content Properties macro](https://support.atlassian.com/confluence-cloud/docs/insert-the-page-properties-macro/) has an officially supported `hidden` parameter that persists
+- Boundary markers are invisible to users but reliably detected by the injection engine for chapter updates/removals
+- This enables precise chapter boundary detection without visible UI artifacts

 **Important:** Embed configuration AND rendered content are both persisted:
 - **Configuration** (variable values, toggle states) → Forge storage (`macro-vars:{localId}`)